citlaligr/python_practice/string_basics.md

-# 🧠 Exercise: Understand how to manipulate strings and prints them

 ## 📝 Problem
+Work with string variables by creating, displaying, and modifying text.

+## Requirements
-Create a variable named greeting and assign it the string "Welcome to Python Programming".
+- Create a variable named `greeting` with an initial message.
+- Display the original message.
+- Update the string to include an additional name.

-Print the greeting variable.
+- Print the modified message.

-Modify the string to include your instructor name "Rahul!".
-For example, "Welcome to Python Programming, [Instructor Name]!" and print the modified string.

 ## Expected Output
 Welcome to Python Programming
 Welcome to Python Programming, Rahul!

+## Concepts Practiced
+- Strings
+- Variable assignment
+- String concatenation / formatting
+- Print function

+## Source
+Exercise inspired by a Python course on Udemy.

 ## 💻 Solution
 greeting="Welcome to Python Programming"